Joseph L. Brotherton

 General method of instruction

 I lecture, often using powerpoint.
 I encourage class participation.
 I believe that it is my duty to teach you and I will try to get your attention which seems to be a prerequisite to learning.
 I believe that I work for you and I expect you to be demanding.
+I realized that much of what I know about business was learned by talking about business.
+We will often discuss business in a relatively unstructured manner.
+If you need clear structure you will not enjoy this class.
+You also may not enjoy the world of Commerce.

 Class assignments and grading